danielmk/pydentate/README.md

 To use pyDentate for yourself or reproduce our findings, you will need to install [NEURON](https://www.neuron.yale.edu/neuron/) and your python environment needs to be aware of the \nrn\lib\python\neuron package that is installed with NEURON and the NEURON .dlls need to be available to python.
-Finally, you will need to compile the NEURON meachnisms that come with pyDentate in pyDenate/mechs on your machine with NEURONs mknrndll tool which will give you a nrnmech.dll file.
+Finally, you will need to compile the NEURON meachnisms that come with pyDentate in pyDenate/mechs on your machine with NEURONs mknrndll tool (nrnivmodl on linux) which will give you a nrnmech.dll file.
 The paradigm scripts run networks and in these scripts you need to give the path to that nrnmech.dll file.

+All published results were produced with NEURON7.4 and Python 2.7 The Model also runs in Python 3 and Neuron 7.5 and 7.6 but for unknown reasons the exact spike times do not replicate.
+Refer to pyDentate\output_examples to see outputs generated with different versions.

 If you experience problems with running pydentate contact danielmuellermsc@gmail.com.

 # Author